The 5+ million people who work in HR in the United States have their work cut out for them.

 Needless to say, there are far too many points at which the whole process could go horribly wrong.

-The following templates will enable you to hire quality candidates without the stress and upheaval that’s typically associated with hiring.
+Don’t let your hiring process suffer from the avoidable.
+The following workflows will enable you to hire quality candidates without the stress and upheaval that’s typically associated with hiring.

 Recruitment process checklist